List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories: Parks not controlled by local authorities

-The Parks Regulation Act 1872 provides for the attestation of parks constables.
+The Parks Regulation Act 1872 and Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967 provides for the attestation of parks constables.

 Parks controlled by local authorities

 A photograph of officers of the Birmingham Parks Police, taken between c.
 1900 and 1910.

 Over history, a number of local authorities outside London have maintained their own parks police forces, the most notable being Liverpool (Liverpool Parks Police) and Birmingham (Birmingham Parks Police).
 No local authority parks police forces currently exist outside London, although the legal powers for them to do so (granted by various local Acts of Parliament) survive in a limited number of cases.

 There are some remnant organisations of the old Parks Constabularies/Parks Police, such as the Birmingham Parks Ranger Patrol.

 In London, these constabularies are responsible for enforcing byelaws within the parks and open spaces of their respective local authorities.
 Members of the constabularies are sworn as constables under article 18 of the Greater London Parks and Open Spaces Order 1967.
 (Note: The 1967 order is scheduled to the Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967.)
 Members of the constabularies are constables only in relation to the enforcement of the parks byelaws (which, by definition, apply only in the parks).